rafaelromao/qmk_firmware/users/rafaelromao/readme.md

 - All symbols are conveniently placed for software programming and VIM commands.

 Modifiers:
-- Considering qwerty, home block mods (S Shift, D Ctrl, F Alt, V Gui), also mirrored in the other side of the keyboard (M Gui, J Alt, K Ctrl, L Shift), are available on most layers.
+- Considering qwerty, home block mods (S Shift, D Ctrl, F Alt, V Gui), mirrored in the other side of the keyboard (M Gui, J Alt, K Ctrl, L Shift), are available on most layers.
 - Dedicated modifiers are available on the left side of the functions layer.
 - One-shot modifiers are available on the left side of the navigation and mouse layers.

 Thumb Keys:
-- The four thumb keys control layer transitions when held (navigation, lower, raise and mouse).
+- The four thumb keys control layer transitions, when held (navigation, lower, raise and mouse).
-- The two outer thumb keys act as Special Keys when tapped.
+- The two outer thumb keys act as Special Keys, when tapped.
 See the *Special Keys* section below.
-- The two inner thumb keys act as space when tapped.
+- The two inner thumb keys act as space, when tapped.
 - In the lower or raise layers, the two opposite thumb keys can be held (or tapped, for one shot) to activate its corresponding layer.
 - Holding both outer thumb keys will activate the maintenance layer.

-Layers:
+More:
 - One-shot layers and mods remain active with a double tap.
 Tap toggle layers will be toggle on with a single tap.
 - Leds, when available, will highlight active layers, caps lock and one-shot mods.
 - In the base layer, holding Z or ; will activate the functions and media layers, respectively.
 They can be toggled on tapping the same keys in the lower and mouse layers, respectively.
-But holding or tapping Z in the navigation layer will toggle the media layer instead of the functions layer.

-Exttas:
+- But holding or tapping Z in the navigation layer will toggle the media layer instead of the functions layer.
 - Tab is present on the left side of the navigation and mouse layers, allowing easy access to gui/alt+tab.
 - Combos allow easy access to ENTER, ESC, TAB and single hand operations (Swap hands or activate another layer).
 - Tap dance allows using dot or comma as decimal separator, as well as backspace, with the numpad, in the lower layer.